dalmaTeam/apple-certificates/README.md

 #### certs

-This directory contains all your certificates with their private keys
+This directory contains all your certificates with their private keys.

 #### profiles

-This directory contains all provisioning profiles
+This directory contains all provisioning profiles.

 ---